cyverse-de/portal-conductor/README.md

 - `user_deletion_app_id`: UUID of the deletion app (optional if using app name)
 - `user_deletion_app_name`: Name of the deletion app (automatically resolved to ID at startup)
 - `system_id`: Formation system identifier (typically "de")
+- `verify_ssl`: Enable SSL certificate verification (default: true).
+Set to false for development with self-signed certificates
+- `timeout`: HTTP request timeout in seconds (default: 60.0).
+Increase if job submissions are timing out

 **App Configuration:**
 You can specify the user deletion app either by: